openpodcast/website/how-it-works.md

 straightforward to implement in any language.
 We will provide a reference implementation for testing purposes but the specification for accepted events will be more important than the actual language used for implementation.
+For the first proof of concept we might use an all in one solution like Posthog or Matomo.

 [forwarder]: https://github.com/openpodcast/forwarder